LANDING SPRINT · 14 DAYS

 Your ad spend is already committed.
 This is the page that turns it into pipeline or wastes it.

-The paid campaign and the outbound are bought and pointed at this page, and the budget is committed whether the page converts or not.
-When the page cannot close, you keep paying for traffic that bounces, and the pipeline that spend was supposed to produce never arrives.
-The only question is whether the page earns it back.
+The paid campaign and the outbound are bought and aimed at this page.
+When it can’t close, you keep paying for traffic that bounces, and the pipeline that spend was meant to produce never shows up.
+A page that converts turns that same committed spend into pipeline, this quarter.

 Conversion built in from wireframe one.

-Fourteen days because one person handles the entire chain, so the page is live before the campaign burns another fortnight against a page that cannot convert.
-The trade is scope: one page, scoped tightly, shipped on a deadline.
+One person runs the whole chain, so the page ships in fourteen days instead of sitting in a handoff queue while the campaign spends against a page that can’t convert.
+The trade is scope: one page, scoped tight, shipped on a deadline.

 TYPICAL PROJECT · 6+ WEEKS